 A good pair of towing mirrors is essential for your caravan holidays, but check you can fit them securely

 By law, you must be able to see four metres out from the side of the caravan at a distance 20 metres behind you.
-In practice, it’s very unlikely that even a large 4×4 will be wide enough for you to see that far out and behind using the car’s regular mirror.
+In practice, it’s very unlikely that even a large 4×4 will be wide enough for you to see that far out and behind using the car’s regular mirror – this is where having a pair of the best caravan towing mirrors comes in.

 But it’s not just about obeying the law for the law’s sake.
 Having a clear view behind you is essential to stay safe while towing.
 You can’t change lane safely if you can’t be sure whether another vehicle is about to overtake you.